 Note: There’s a great deal of information out there about St. Louis’s experiment with legalized prostitution.
 A definitive source is an article titled “Regulating Vice: Prostitution and the St. Louis Social Evil Ordinance, 1870-1874” by Duane Sneddeker.

 To serious cocktail drinkers, the drink destination of this post may come as a bit of a surprise.
 Located not too far from Sublette Park is a well-known south St. Louis restaurant named Biggies.
 It’s a regular family place with a big menu and all sorts of St. Louis memorabilia on the walls.
 Since it’s close to my house, I’ve eaten there often.
-And believe it or not, Biggies serves one of the best Manhattans in St. Louis.
+And believe it or not, Biggies serves a good Manhattan.

 There are two reasons I love drinking Manhattans at Biggies.
 First, the bartenders are always extremely friendly.
 You always get a big smile and a friendly hello.

 Second, special instructions to get a perfect Manhattan are never needed (at least in my experience).
 Order the drink and you get it how it should be made: Up, stirred, and served in a fancy cocktail glass.
 It comes with one cherry and a small splash of maraschino syrup.

 Keep in mind that a “perfect” Manhattan specifies a specific recipe for the drink.
 It’s served with a 1:1 ratio of whiskey and sweet vermouth.
 This is how my father liked his Manhattan and it’s the recipe I was first exposed to.

 These days, I normally use rye whiskey with a 2:1 ratio, but the perfect Manhattan brings back good memories.
 It reminds me of my good ol’ Dad who died back in 2008.

 It makes me happy to drink it as he did.